gitrust/timetracker/README.md

 A new task is created and set as active.
 Its status will become ON.

+## adjust

+Syntax: adjust `task-id` `time`

+Adjust time of a task.
+Specify a time value in seconds.
+The value can be negative or positive.

 ## clear

 Remove all tasks from current list

 Alias: clear, c

+Tasks in the storage are not removed with this command.

 ## commit